 Try not to 'aimlessly' cross train.
 Attack your cross training sessions with the same focus and commitment as you would your rides and you'll start to see the value of these sessions.
 Consider gym classes or outdoor exercise classes but be aware of their relevance to cycling.
 The key above all else is aerobic development and muscular endurance.
 There are loads of great classes out there, olympic lifting for example, which will get you fit...but not necessarily cycling fit.
 Pick you classes wisely...and yes...spin classes can be great!
 Ensure you are still fresh for your main cycling sessions though.
+Try our core conditioning exercises earlier in this pack once or twice a week for 10 -15 minutes holding and repeating each position several times.
+These can all be completed at home after a ride and you don't need to belong to a gym or spend hours there!

 Certain types of cross training are better suited to certain sessions from your plan.
 Don't, for example, try to replicate your 4-5 hour ride as a run!
 Instead XT for up to 3 hours mixing swimming, running and gym work.
-Running, aqua-jogging and cross trainer can be great for replicating threshold sessions and the rower great for high intensity strength and Vo2 max intervals.
+Running, aqua-jogging and cross trainer can be great for replicating threshold sessions and the rower great for high intensity strength and Vo2 max intervals. www.runningwithus.com @runningwithus info@runningwithus.com

-www.runningwithus.com

-@runningwithus

-info@runningwithus.com